-There are two Children with Disabilities Assessment and Care Planning social care teams, each supporting one borough.
+There is one social care team for children with disabilities.
+They work across Achieving for Children in both of the neighbouring boroughs of Kingston and Richmond.
 There are eligibility criteria for access to the team and each individual case will be assessed by discussion between the team manager and the SPA (Single Point of Access) Manager.

-The objective of the teams is to support children and young people with disabilities and their families by:
+The objective of the team is to support children and young people with disabilities and their families by:

 - assessing their needs and identifying services to meet those needs;

 - providing statutory support for children in need, looked after children and those in need of protection, and those subject to public law proceedings.

 The team works with children and young people with disabilities who live within the Kingston and Richmond boroughs.

 The Disabled Children's Team work very closely with the Family Support Team and have the same eligibility criteria for access to support.

 After a Social Care assessment has taken place and it has been established that a child or young person is eligible for support from the ISCD Social Work Team, the Disabled Children's Social Care Team would transfer/allocate cases to the Family Support Team if a child or young person: